tenzir/tenzir/web/docs/tql2/operators/load_zmq.md

 The `load_zmq` operator processes the bytes in a ZeroMQ message received by a `SUB` socket.

-Indpendent of the socket type, the `zmq` connector supports specfiying the direction of connection establishment with `listen` and `connect`.
+Indpendent of the socket type, the `load_zmq` operator supports specfiying the direction of connection establishment with `listen` and `connect`.
 This can be helpful to work around firewall restrictions and fit into broader set of existing ZeroMQ applications.